-The Department of Mass Media’s third-annual See Me Series features the award-winning documentary, "Teacher of Patience."
-The See Me Series was created as one way for the department to emphasize identity and representation on campus, in the community, and as part of American culture.
+The Department of Mass Media’s fourth-annual See Me Series explores the "Hidden Figures" theme.
+The See Me Series was created as one way for the department to advance diversity education on campus and in the community.

 Contact Us